serhack/pdf-diff/README.md

 # pdf-diff
 A tool for visualizing differences between two pdf files.
-Mainly dedicated to editors that spent a lot of hours on several pdf.
+Mainly dedicated to editors that usually spends a lot of hours on several pdf.

 ![Example of output](https://raw.githubusercontent.com/serhack/pdf-diff/main/image-1.png)